-Install a slice in the testing tools using shims as necessary for a snug fit. tightening process, During the minimize subjecting the sample to torsion or tension by adjusting motor alignment and/or tool height.
+2. Install a sample slice in the testing tools using shims as necessary for a snug fit.
+During the tightening process, minimize subjecting the sample to torsion or tension by adjusting motor alignment and/or tool height.
 Measure the gage length of the installed sample.

-Zero the vertical distance indicator.
+3. Zero the vertical distance indicator.
 Enable the autotension or "hold" capability.
 Close the environmental chamber.
 Raise the temperature to 45°C. After the sample temperature has been at $45 \pm 0.1^{\circ}$ C for ten minutes, run a frequency sweep from 0.1 to 100 radians per second (5 increments per decade) using 0.003% strain.
-After the frequency sweep, run the stress relaxation.
-Use 0.01% strain and record the values listed above for the first 60 seconds of the relaxation.
+Record the complex modulus (G), the phase angle (delta) and the frequency.